ddrigota/ddrigota/README.md

 # Hi 👋, I'm Dmitry

-A frontend developer currently living in Portugal.
+A frontend developer currently living in Lisbon.
 Looking for a remote job opportunity all over the world.
 Or an on-site job in mainland Portugal.

 I like to create something new.